-Annenberg staff members oversee the administrative functions of the school: the Assistant Dean for Graduate Studies manages the development and coordination of the graduate program, and the Graduate Coordinator is responsible for administrative duties including processing applications and maintaining student records.
+Annenberg staff members oversee the administrative functions of the school: the Assistant Dean for Graduate Studies manages the development and coordination of the graduate program.
 Questions regarding school policy, academic advising, student affairs, financial policies and other issues should be addressed to the Assistant Dean for Graduate Studies.

-The Associate Director for Undergraduate Studies and Registrar schedules and monitors courses and classroom assignments, and advises undergraduates.
-The Manager of Finance and Administration manages the School's financial operations.
+The Registrar and Associate Director of Student Services, Undergraduate Studies schedules and monitors courses and classroom assignments and advises undergraduates.
+The Executive Director of Finance & Facilities Operations manages the School's financial operations.
 The Business Administrator processes student stipend payments and reimbursements.
 The Librarian supervises the library's staff and operations.
 The Director of the Information Technology administers the School's computer resources.
-The Building Administrator is responsible for the building, its contents, and related services.
-The Administrative Coordinator and Special Events Director plans, implements, and manages School-supported functions as they relate to ASC faculty, staff, and students.
+The Senior Building Administrator is responsible for the building, its contents, and related services.
+The Director of Special Events plans, implements, and manages School-supported functions as they relate to ASC faculty, staff, and students.